Home > Blog > Process of buying a home in Canada as a non-resident explained

-The documents for the mortgage
+The documentation needed for the mortgage

 First of all, what is a home loan exactly?
 Well, a home loan is a loan advanced to a person to assist in buying a house or flat.
 This may be crucial when you buy your home.
 You need a Canadian bank account for a home loan.
-So, in the majority of the cases, you will need to visit Canada first and open your account.
+So, in the majority of cases, you will need to visit Canada first and open your account.
 Considering how many details can go into a home loan, make sure you do a ton of research about it as well.

 The moving process